Contents:

 Second Year

 Coursework: Students will complete the remaining core courses.
 Upon consultation with their advisors and/or committees, students will also take a range of seminars in music theory, as well as classes in other departments or from outside Eastman.
 Students entering with a master’s degree will ordinarily have accrued 72 units by the end of the second year (this total includes 30 units from their previous master’s degree), and may fill out their second semester with dissertation units (TH 595 PhD Dissertation Project).
-The student will also prepare and submit their formal program of study during the second year, and complete their language requirement if they haven’t already done so.
+The student will also prepare and submit their formal academic plan during the second year, and complete their language requirement if they haven’t already done so.
 These students will also, in contact with their academic advisor, form a research committee.

 Comprehensive Examination: Part 1